Performing Justice Project

 PJP teaching artists use PERFORMANCE ACTIONS, or theatre strategies that are facilitated specifically through the lens of performing gender and racial justice.
 Performance actions invite young people to:

-• To name who they are
+To name who they are

-• To explore constructs of gender, race, and power
+To explore constructs of gender, race, and power

-• To create justice-oriented performance
+To create justice-oriented performance

 For more information please click the link below to check out the PJP book by authors Dr. Megan Alrutz and Lynn Hoare.
 The Book also features an essay titled , Doing Justice: Pushing Past Fear and Asking the Tough Questions written by myself, and my collaborative partner Laura Epperson.

-Past PJP Residencies
+Reflecting on Past PJP Residencies

-From February–April 2021, Laura Epperson and I partnered with the Wheelock Family Theatre to design, direct, and produce a virtual Performing Justice Project.
-Working with Wheelock’s Youth Advisory Council, we met twice a week for six weeks.
-The ensemble of young people (ages 13-21) devised an original performance titled A Play on Words that expressed their vision of a liberated world.
+From February to April 2021, Laura Epperson and I had the privilege of partnering with Wheelock Family Theatre to design, direct, and produce a virtual Performing Justice Project.
+Collaborating with Wheelock’s Youth Advisory Council, we worked with a talented ensemble of young people (ages 13-21), meeting twice a week for six weeks.

 Please click the image above to watch “Daily Movements” an excerpt from A Play on Words.
 Devised and performed by the Wheelock Family Theatre Youth Advisory Council.